-Table 4.4 shows a short Perl script that uses the author class from table 4.1.
+Table 4.4 shows a short Perl script that uses the author class from Table 4.1.
 After including the module with the use statement, all methods from the class are available.
 First, a new object is created and written to the database.
 The object identifier that was assigned to this object is printed.
-Next, the object with the oid 1234 is instantiated back from the database and the name of that author is shown.
+Next, the object with the OID 1234 is reinstantiated from the database and the name of that author is shown.
 Next, all authors are fetched from the database, and the stored data is printed.

 Most of the methods return the value "-1" to indicate an error.
 Table 4.5 shows the recommended code to check if e.g. the init method succeeded.
-You should always check if the constructors returned an object or an error code.
+The programmer should always check if the constructors returned an object or an error code.